 What is 4K Photography exactly?

-4K video is shot at a resolution of 4,096 x 2,160 pixels, 4x the quality of ordinary HD video.
-The quality is instantly noticeable.
+4K video is shot at a resolution of 4,096 x 2,160 pixels, 4x the quality of ordinary HD video, so you could certainly put your 4K work on billboards and promote your work with photography templates.
 4K is the new benchmark for video, so most cameras and smartphones are now starting to feature 4K recording.

 4K photography is the idea of taking a still frame from this 4K video.
 It’s great for anything with movement because you can simply shoot a video, then choose the exact moment afterwards.
 Think a tennis player hitting the winning ball at Wimbledon, or a jumping photo on holiday.
 Even if you’re not shooting movement, 4K photo is incredibly crisp and clear.
 For a vlogger like me, it means I can just concentrate on shooting video, then worry about the photos afterwards.
 It saves me having to multi-task and switch between camera modes all the time.